-The Council On Aging shall also consist of three (3) alternate members appointed by the Board of Selectmen for three (3) year terms.
+The Council On Aging shall also consist of three (3) alternate members appointed by the Select Board for three (3) year terms.
 Alternate members may speak on any issue that comes before the Council but may not vote.
 The purpose of alternate members is to be available for consideration as full members if and when a vacancy should occur.